cottonpup/obsidian-vault/💻 Development/Learning Resources/🏫UDEMY🏫 Section 25 A (Pretty Deep Dive) Introduction to Next.js.md

-What is NextJS
+What is NextJS And Why?
-NextJs?
+File-based Routing & Page Pre-rendering
+NextJS?
 A Framework for React
+Data Fetching & Adding an API